 Yesterday, I had a ‘bad’ day.
 It was one of those typical days when nothing seemed to go right.
-It started with just one little setback, but before I knew it, I found myself sinking into frustration, worry and despair.
+It started with just one little setback.
+Before I knew it, I found myself sinking into frustration, worry and despair.
 There is a Tibetan saying, “Tragedy should be utilized as a source of strength.
 No matter what sort of difficulties, how painful experience is, if we lose our hope, that’s our real disaster.”

 We all have bad days, but one thing is true; no cloud is so dark that the sun can’t shine through.- Miranda Kerr

 The secret to growth is learning how to move forward in spite of tough days and experiences, instead of trying to avoid them or letting them drag you down.
 It’s about realizing that not every day is good, but that there is always something good about every day.

 Here are some things to remember when you’re having a bad day and there is a dark cloud looming over your head.

 Oftentimes, it’s your inner-perfectionist that’s setting high expectations about how your day should look.
 But to believe you can control everything and to think you should only have good days is setting yourself up for disappointment.